Dernbach History, Family Crest & Coats of Arms

 The surname Dernbach was first found in Baden, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Dernbach family
+Early History of the Dernbach family

 This web page shows only a small excerpt of our Dernbach research.
 Another 142 words (10 lines of text) covering the years 1675, 1681, 1697, 1548, 1606, 1570, 1606, 1619, 1683, 1672, 1683, 1675 and 1683 are included under the topic Early Dernbach History in all our PDF Extended History products and printed products wherever possible.